HeleleF/cutchas/README.md

 ### Project Structure

+- `master` branch

+  - protected, pushing to this branch will deploy on heroku

+- `dev` branch:

+  - actual development happens here
+  - create new branches based on this one

 - `basics` branch:

-  - not really used right now, contains the "old stuff"
+  - not really anymore, contains the "old stuff"
+  - protected, basically _read-only_

   - `deobfuscation/`: JS files containing the captcha logic
   - `manual/`: Website to solve puzzles locally